gazebosim/docs/releasing/rotary.md

 **Rotary** is a rolling release stream of Gazebo built continuously from the `main` branches of every Gazebo library.
-Unlike the dated codename releases (Fortress, Harmonic, Jetty, …), rotary has no fixed version: it is built every night.
+Unlike the dated codename releases (Fortress, Harmonic, Jetty, …), Rotary has no fixed version: it is built every night.
 It is intended for Gazebo maintainers, continuous integration systems, and early adopters who want to test unreleased changes before they ship in a named collection.